Modern Machine Learning for LHC Physicists: Generation and simulation

+This formula gives a maximum value for the amplification factor $N_\text{gen}/N_\text{train}$, assuming that we increase $N$ without really increasing the resolution of the learned function beyond the training data.

 A simple, but instructive toy example is a one-dimensional camel back function, two Gaussians defined by two means, two widths, and a relative normalization, shown in the left panel of Fig.~\ref{fig:camel}.
-We divide the $x$-axis is into $n_\text{quant}$ quantiles, which means that for each bin $j$ we expect the same number of events $\bar{x}_j$.
-To quantify the amount of information in the training data we compute the average quantile error
+Reflecting the fixed resolution $\Delta$, we divide the $x$-axis is into $n_\text{quant}$ quantiles, which means that for each bin $j$ we expect the same number of events $\bar{x}_j$.
+To quantify the amount of information for this fixed resolution, for instance in the training data, we compute the average quantile error

 corresponding to the MSE defined in Eq.\eqref{eq:mse_loss}.
 Here $x_j$ is the estimated probability for an event to end up in each of the $n_\text{quant}$ quantiles, and $\bar{x}_j = 1/n_\text{quant}$ is the constant reference value.
 In the right panel of Fig.~\ref{fig:camel} we show this MSE for 100 training points statistically distributed over 20 quantiles.
 The uncertainty indicated by the shaded region corresponds to the standard deviation from 100 statistically independent sample.